|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Assigned to the 5th Air Force, 360th Service Group (360th SrG) part of the Far East Air Force Combat Replacement and Training Center (FEAF CRTC).
+Assigned to the 5th Air Force (5th AF), 360th Service Group (360th SrG) part of the Far East Air Force Combat Replacement and Training Center (FEAF CRTC).
 No known nickname or nose art.

 Fate of the Pilot

 Carter landed unhurt in kunai grass swamp roughly 250 yards from the Karawari River near the Sepik River approximately 10 miles northeast of Lake Chambri.
 He was equipped with only a pint of water and a D-ration bar of chocolate.

-On the ground, Carter was immediately spotted on the ground and buzzed by another P-38s in his flight.
+On the ground, Carter was immediately spotted and buzzed by another P-38s in his flight.
 Afterwards, a search and rescue mission was planned to recover him.

 On July 6, 1945 in the morning, a pair of B-25 Mitchells buzzed him and dropped emergency rations and supplies, but they fell wide and were never located by Carter.
 Meanwhile, Catalina A24-44 attempted to unable to rescue him, but was too large to land in the Karawari River.
 Rather, a smaller RAAF Walrus seaplane was needed.

-On July 7, 1945 Catalina A24-44 returned and dropped supplies that Carter was able to retrieve the supplies then fell asleep from exhaustion.
+On July 7, 1945 in the morning, Catalina A24-44 returned and dropped supplies that Carter was able to retrieve but was exhausted from the exertion and fell asleep.
 Meanwhile, a RAAF Walrus piloted by F/O Agnew circled him but was unable to land due to bad weather and a message was dropped to him to wait until the next day and instructed him to walk roughly 250 yards towards the Karawari River, but Carter was unable to reach the river due to the thick kunai grass and swamp.